-Classes A1 and A2 were placed with market investors, whereas the remaining classes of notes issued by the vehicle were underwritten by the Parent Company.
+Classes A1 and A2 were placed with market investors, whereas the remaining classes of notes issued by the vehicle were initially underwritten by the Parent Company and a part of them (from Class 3) were sold on the market.
 The deal has not entailed the derecognition of the underlying assets from the balance sheet of the Parent Company (transferor), which has substantially retained all risks and rewards associated with the property of the assets sold.
-An offsetting entry for the cashflows arising from the disposal of tranche A1, A2 was posted on the liabilities side of the balance sheet.
-The A1/A2/A3 senior notes currently have a rating of A2/AA+ (Moody's/Fitch).